 Pros of renovating your home

-• You get to stay put.
+- You get to stay put.
 Do you love your suburb?
 Are the kids happy in school?
 Are you close to friends and family?
-Is the house full of treasured memories, and you’d like to keep on making more?
+Is the house full of treasured memories, and would you like to keep making more?
 Does the thought of moving home make you shudder?
 If so, then a renovation might be the right choice for you.
 Renovating your home means you get to stay where you are.
 You get to remake your home into your dream home without having to go anywhere.

 Read More: Kitchen Renovation Guide.